ebikatsudon/VTubeStudio/Starting-without-Steam.md

 </p>
 <br/>

 When you start VTube Studio multiple times, the windows will have different titles (Windows-only, not supported on macOS) so they can easily be captured separately by OBS.
+Do not start multiple VTS instances consecutively too fast, otherwise this will not work and they will all have the same title.

 <br/>
 <p align="center">
   <img src="https://raw.githubusercontent.com/wiki/DenchiSoft/VTubeStudio/img/vts_multi_window_title.png" width="730px"/>
 </p>
 <br/>